-- A. Describe medical therapy options

-- 1. Pilocarpine for miosis if light sensitive

-- 2. Reading add for near vision
+- A. Describe medical therapy options - 1.
+Pilocarpine for miosis if light sensitive - 2.
+Spectacle correction for reading add for near vision

-- A. Reassurance
+- A. Education and reassurance

 - B. Report any double vision or ptosis

 - C. Tonic pupil may become smaller over months to years

+- D. Second eye may develop findings

-- 1. AAO, Basic and Clinical Science Course.
-Section 5: Neuro-Ophthalmology, 2013-2014. - 2.
-AAO, Focal Points: Clinical Importance of Pupillary Inequality, Module #10, 1992, p.4.
+1. AAO, Basic and Clinical Science Course.
+Section 5: Neuro-Ophthalmology, 2015-2016.